The Wham of that Memphis Man: Track listing

 The track listing shows the eleven tracks in the order in which they appeared on the original release.
 An expanded version of the album, incorporating the original cover art, was released in 1969 by Elektra Records under the title "For Collectors Only".
-It adds two 1964 tracks ("Farther on Down the Road" and "Chicken Pickin'") to those included on the original release.
+It adds two 1964 tracks ("Farther on Down the Road" and "Chicken Pickin'") to those on the original release.
 It begins with "Wham!" as track 1, as on the original, but thereafter the track order differs completely from that of the original 1963 album.

-All of the album's songs appear on the 1999 Ace CD Memphis Wham!, though not in the same order, and with some different mixes (this CD adds thirteen songs to the album's eleven).
+All of the album's songs appear on the 1999 Ace CD Memphis Wham!, though not in the same order, and with some different mixes (this CD has 24 tracks in total).